blindnet-io/product-management/refs/principles/RFC-SPEP.md

 [Academic research](../notion-of-privacy/notion-of-privacy.md) offers insight into the definition and function of privacy.
 Growing body of [regulation](#privacy-legislation) specifics how software Systems and Organizations operating them should behave in order to ensure privacy.
 Yet, it remains challenging for a software engineer to grasp all that information and translate it into design of a software System.

 We propose simple engineering principles that embody key understandings of privacy in the context of software engineering.
-While it is impossible to guarantee compliance with [regulation](#privacy-legislation) upfront, it is likely that Systems engineered in the spirit of these principles will reach compliance more easily than other systems, and natively cover major regulatory constraints.
+While it is impossible to guarantee compliance with [regulation](#privacy-legislation) upfront, Systems engineered in the spirit of these principles are more likely than others to be compliant or easily made compliant with privacy regulations.

 ## Terminology